aws-samples/reinvent2024-service-catalog/README.md

 4. Configure a security group for EC2 to allow outbound access to Amazon Bedrock endpoints only.

-5. Configure an IAM role for EC2 instance using least-privilege principle to allow access Amazon Bedrock runtime and agent runtime API's.
+5. Configure an IAM role for EC2 instance using least-privilege principle to allow access to Amazon Bedrock runtime and agent runtime API's.

 Here is an example of IAM policy to provide access to Amazon Bedrock APIs.
 ```